 Have a look at this research posted by the NCAA.
 It shows how birth month relates to college level participation.
 In brief, the kids born closer to the start of the annual youth calendar for their sport (e.g. September for juniors volleyball in the US) are better represented than those born later in the cycle.
 This means the effects of the current talent focus at the early youth levels persist into college, and beyond.

-As a result of this imbalances, there are efforts to look at grouping athletes by biological rather than chronological age.
-This is sometimes referred to as bio-banding.
-This short article talks a bit about it.
+As a result of this imbalance, there are efforts to look at grouping athletes by biological rather than chronological age.
+It’s sometimes referred to as bio-banding.
+Here’s a short article that talks a bit about it.
 This is still an idea that hasn’t taken much root broadly, however.

 The article offers up six recommendations to improve youth development.
 Here’s my volleyball-based interpretation of each.

-- Focus on technical development: Get as many younger players (e.g. 12U) in the gym (or the sand) as you can and teach them volleyball skills.
+- Focus on technical development: Get as many younger players (e.g. 12U) in the gym (or on the sand) as you can and teach them volleyball skills.
 This ties in with a comment from my interview with the late Carl McGown for Volleyball Coaching Wizards.
 With respect to challenges of talent projection, Carl said we basically just have to get as many kids in the gym as we can and see how they develop.

 - More coaching for technically weaker players: Look to see which kids are struggling with their skills, then give them more attention to help them catch up.
 Realize that different kids are likely to struggle in different areas.
 The overall idea is to expand the pool of talented players, not just to progress those who are already there.